Vegan Zuppa Toscana

 Instructions

-2. Make the Soup: add the potatoes, broth, water, and liquid smoke to the pot.
-Bring to a boil over high heat; reduce the heat to medium-high and boil the soup for 10 to 12 minutes, or until the potatoes are fork tender.
+• Simmer: Add the potatoes, broth, water, and liquid smoke to the pot and mix well, scraping any browned bits off the bottom of the pot.
+Bring to a boil over high heat, then reduce the heat to medium and simmer for 12 to 15 minutes, stirring occasionally, until the potatoes are fork-tender.

-Keywords: Vegan Zuppa Toscana, Vegetarian Zuppa Toscana, Dairy Free Zuppa Toscana
+Keyword: Dairy Free Zuppa Toscana, Vegan Zuppa Toscana, Vegetarian Zuppa Toscana

 About the Author